'Super flower moon' on May 7 is your last chance to see a full supermoon in 2020

-Supermoon fans, take note.
-This week is your last shot to bathe in the glory of a full supermoon in 2020.
+Take note, supermoon fans.
+This week marks your last shot to bathe in the glory of a full supermoon in 2020.
 The morning of Thursday, May 7, marks the peak of the "super flower moon."

 We've been on a run since February of extra-large full moons known as "supermoons."
 The term "supermoon" can refer to either a new or a full moon that happens at or near perigee syzygy, a mouthful that means the moon is at the closest point to Earth along its orbit around our planet.